Bullet Train Billing for Stripe

 4.4.
 Add Additional Environment Variables

-The script in the previous step will output some additional environment variables you need to copy into config/application.yml
+The script from the previous step will output some additional environment variables you need to copy into config/application.yml

 5. Wire Up Webhooks